wandouuu/arduinoalvik/CE_W2025/CE_Brendan_Leung_2337093.md

 </ul>
 </ul>
 <p>&nbsp;&nbsp;&nbsp;&nbsp; The code specific to the Alvik was developed using the Arduino IDE, while the code for the Raspberry Pi was written on the Pi's text editor.
 All of Alvik's functions can be found on <a href = "https://docs.arduino.cc/tutorials/alvik/api-overview/">Alvik's API</a>, which provides all the details of each method.
 It is important to note that while Arduino claims that all functions work between MicroPython and C++, we encountered runtime errors where the C++ compiler was unable to locate a function like alvik.drive().
 We used Alvik's API extensively in our project, making this a valuable site for learning how to make the Alvik move, how to use its sensors, etc. We also used Arduino's own courses, found <a href = "https://www.arduino.cc/education/courses">here</a>, which helped us learn early on how to make Alvik follow a line and detect objects in front of it.
 It is a fantastic way to familiarize yourself with all that Alvik offers out-of-the-box before trying out more ambitious ideas. </p>
 <p>&nbsp;&nbsp;&nbsp;&nbsp; To detect the ping pong balls, we used OpenCV, a library used for real-time computer vision, which runs locally on the Raspberry Pi and then sends the information back to the Alvik using serial communication.
 The code below, inspired by <a href="https://github.com/freedomwebtech/colortracking/blob/main/test.py">this GitHub repository</a>, allows us to identify orange coloured ping pong balls.
 We initially wished to deploy a machine learning model to identify our ping pong balls; however, it was hard to deploy because of compatibility issues between Windows and Raspberry Pi.
 So, we elected to detect colours instead because it was compatible and, more importantly, lightweight to run on the Raspberry Pi.
-Still, OpenCV provides us with a powerful computer vision library that suits our needs.</p>
+Still, OpenCV provides us with a powerful computer vision library that suits our needs.
+NumPy was used extensively to store HSV values, while OS provided us with an easier way to manage file directories.</p>

 ```py
 # Import OpenCV and NumPy Libraries